Frequently Asked Questions

 What happens in therapy?

-Our initial session will involve us delving into what is bringing you into therapy, so I will be asking you questions to gain a better understanding of what the problem is, how long this has been happening, how that affects your life, and what you’ve been doing to manage it.
+Our initial session will involve us delving into what is bringing you into therapy, so I will be asking you questions to gain a better understanding of what the problem is, how long this has been going on, how it has impacted your life, and what you’ve been doing to manage it.

 Therapy will be a collaborative process between the two of us.
 I will be there to help you achieve your goals with my knowledge and experience, but you are the expert on yourself.
-I may give a suggestion or a different point of view, but I will never force you to see or do things my way.
+I will provide guidance on how to address your anxiety, but ultimately you are the one who has to implement the changes.

 How long do I need to be in therapy?

-Every client has different clinical needs and goals that they are trying to accomplish, so I can’t give a specific answer, but the frequency of sessions will lessen over time as we both agree that you no longer need to meet with me as often.
+Every client has different clinical needs and goals that they are trying to accomplish, so there is no set timeframe, but the frequency of sessions will lessen over time as we notice that there are less areas that need attention and your are feeling more confident in your ability to manage your anxiety between sessions.

-This will be a continual conversation we will have throughout the course of therapy, but at the end of the day, you as the client always have the right to terminate therapy as you see fit for any reason.
+This will be an ongoing conversation we will have throughout the course of therapy, but at the end of the day, you always have the right to terminate therapy at any point and for any reason.
+I just ask that you tell me, either during session or through a message, that you want to end or pause therapy treatment.

 Do you take insurance?

-This decision is not one I made lightly and is motivated by my desire to protect your confidentiality and my ability to do what is best for you clinically.
+You should know that I did not make this decision lightly and it is motivated by various factors including, but not limited to, my desire to protect your confidentiality and my ability to do what is best for you clinically.

-Additionally, insurance companies can request records reviews and obtain access to my private session notes.
-Given the sensitive nature of what we discuss in sessions, this is not something I am willing to do.
+Insurance companies are also privy to your diagnostic information.
+They can request record reviews and obtain access to my private session notes and given the sensitive nature of what we discuss in sessions, this is not something I feel comfortable doing.

-In addition to confidentiality concerns, insurance companies dictate the length and frequency of our sessions.
-This often hinders your recovery and can place unneeded pressures and constraints on our work together.
+In addition to confidentiality concerns, insurance companies can dictate the length and frequency of our sessions based on what they will cover.
+This often hinders recovery and can place unneeded pressures and constraints on our therapeutic work together.

 How much will therapy cost?

-My standard rate is $150 for a 60-minute session.
-I recognize that not everyone will be able to afford my rate, which is why I offer a sliding scale.
+Now I recognize that not everyone will be able to afford my standard rate, which is why I offer a sliding scale because I never want money to be an obstacle for anyone seeking out therapy.

 How does your sliding scale work?